Speed limits in the United States: Speed limits

 This table contains the most usual posted daytime speed limits, in miles per hour, on typical roads in each category.
 The values shown are not necessarily the fastest or slowest.
 They usually indicate, but not always, statutory speed limits.
 Some states and territories have lower truck speed limits applicable to heavy trucks.
 If present, they are usually only on freeways or other high-speed roadways.
-Washington allows for speeds up to 75 mph, but the highest posted signs are 70 mph.
+Some states allow for higher speed limits pursuant to an engineering study that are not currently posted.
+For instance, Missouri and Washington allow for speeds up to 75 mph, but the highest posted signs are 70 mph.
 Mississippi allows speeds up to 80 mph on toll roads, but no such roads exist.
+Other states, such as Alabama and Minnesota, do not have statutory restrictions on the highest allowed speed limits pursuant to an engineering study.